 Variable names.
-Variable names can consist of uppercase and lowercase letters, numbers, and underscore characters '\'.
-You should generally use a letter as the first character; var, Var2, and Global\Var are all valid names, but 2var is not.
+Variable names can consist of uppercase and lowercase letters, numbers, and underscore characters '-'.
+You should generally use a letter as the first character; var, Var2, and Global_Var are all valid names, but 2var is not.
 C is case sensitive, so the variable names var and VAR are different.
 A variable name cannot conflict with a reserved keyword in C, like int or for.
 Names should be succinct but descriptive.
-The variable names i, j, and k are often used for integers, and pointers often begin with ptr\, such as ptr\var, or end with p, such as varp, to remind you that they are pointers.
+The variable names i, j, and k are often used for integers, and pointers often begin with ptr, such as ptr_var, or end with p, such as varp, to remind you that they are pointers.
 These are all to personal taste, however.

 Scope.
 The scope of a variable refers to where it can be used in the program.
-A variable may be global, i.e., usable by any function, or local to a specific function.
-A global variable is one that is defined in the GLOBAL VARIABLES section, before any function definition.
+A variable may be global, i.e., usable by any function, or local to a specific function or piece of a function.
+A global variable is one that is defined in the GLOBAL VARIABLES section, outside of and before any function that uses it.
 Such variables can be referred to or altered in any function.
 Because of this special status, global variables are often Capitalized.
 Global variable usage should be minimized for program modularity and readability.